Hard Mobile Launcher: Design and testing

 Two teams were assigned to develop a vehicle.

 Caterpillar developed a tracked tractor (Mobil-Trac System) while Martin Marietta was the system integrator and also built the Mobility Test Bed missile trailer.

 A second team consisting of Boeing Aerospace and Electronics' Loral Defense Systems Division (Goodyear Aerospace) built an eight wheel drive vehicle and trailer.

 The Air Force selected the Boeing-Loral prototype.
 Several vehicles were delivered to the US Air Force by December 1986.
 The Air Force tested the vehicle until 1991, after which development of the MGM-134 missile project ceased, leading to the project's cancellation.

 NMUSAF Museum acquisition

 Following the cancellation of the MGM-134 missile project, the last of the engineering models was acquired by the National Museum of the U.S. Air Force in Ohio in 1992.
 It is no longer on display and was given to the Defense Reutilization and Marketing Office.

-The Hard Mobile Launcher at Wright Patterson Air Force Base was sold for scrap in July 2015.
-The lot number was 5650, the auction event ID was 40039.
-The event notice is still online as of October 2017.
+The Hard Mobile Launcher at Wright Patterson Air Force Base was auctioned and sold for scrap in July 2015.
 It was broken up in September 2015.